List of Once Upon a Time characters: Regina Mills

-Regina Mills/Evil Queen/Roni (seasons 1–7), portrayed by Lana Parrilla and Ava Acres, is the granddaughter of King Xavier, daughter of Cora Mills and Prince Henry, half-sister of Zelena "The Wicked Witch", adoptive mother of Henry Mills, adoptive grandmother of Lucy Mills, and mother-in-law to Cinderella.
+Regina Mills/Evil Queen/Roni (seasons 1–7), portrayed by Lana Parrilla (adult) and Ava Acres (young; episode "Sisters"), is the granddaughter of King Xavier, daughter of Cora Mills and Prince Henry, half-sister of Zelena "The Wicked Witch", adoptive mother of Henry Mills, adoptive grandmother of Lucy Mills, and mother-in-law to Cinderella.
 Regina is responsible for the casting of the original curse that ripped everyone to the Land Without Magic.
 However, with Emma's arrival and the curse breaking, Regina reforms her evil ways and seeks redemption for the sake of Henry.
 She later clashes with her half-sister, although the two patch things up eventually after the death of Regina's true love: Robin Hood.
 Regina is later swept by a new curse which eventually breaks and leads to the merger of all the realms, where she becomes the Good Queen.

 Parrilla also portrays the Serum Evil Queen, the evil side of herself separated by Dr. Jekyll's potion in seasons 5–6.